0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 you will see that this matches the _initialize_ function.
 The _sign_ action will be available after successful deployment.

-You can give your petition contract any name by filling-in the Description field.
+You can give your petition contract any name by filling in the Description field.

 It should look like this before deployment: